May 18, 2024

 The JavaScript community has a flaw.
 It’s too big.
 There’s a lot of money to be made, and every new solution has a marketing push that makes it seem like the best thing since sliced bread.

-For example, Next.js (which I enjoy using) is advertised on Twitter circles as the best full-stack framework, and educators/influencers push the same narrative, so it’s easy to see why people get annoyed.
+For example, Next.js (which I mostly enjoy using) is advertised on Twitter circles as the best full-stack framework, with a very annoying and loud marketing push.

 A full-stack framework has a lot of responsibilities.
 How do you handle emails?
 Writing templates?
 How do you test them?
 What about: